 SEVP guidance states that "[f]or the duration of the COVID-19 emergency, SEVP considers students who are working in their OPT opportunities fewer than 20 hours a week as engaged in OPT."

 ISS also recommends saving any documentation from employers regarding the reduction in hours due to the COVID-19 crisis.

 Recent SEVP guidance indicates that DHS is evaluating this issue but has not yet made any decisions on specific exemptions for the regulatory unemployment limits on OPT and STEM OPT.
 Currently there are no changes to the unemployment limits of 90 days for OPT and 150 days for STEM OPT.

 In some cases new social security card applications must wait because the process requires an in-person interview.
 The Social Security Administration (SSA) suspended face-to-face service to the public in field offices and hearings offices nationwide until further notice.
 Other field offices require a pre-scheduled appointment.

 If you applied for a card prior to the SSA office closings, the application should still be processed.
 If you have questions about a pending request, please contact the office you filed at for a status update.

 We recommend contacting your local SSA office to determine what services may still be available to you.

 ISS staff are not trained tax advisors so we cannot help you determine if you are eligible for a stimulus payment.
-However Sprintax has created a resource on the CARES Act stimulus payments.
+However Sprintax has created a resource on the CARES Act stimulus first payment and second payment.

-Please review the information provided by Sprintax to determine your eligibilty.
-If you have questions about this information you can contact Sprintax directly using their contact information listed in the article.
+Please review the information provided by Sprintax to determine your eligibility.
+If you have questions about this information you can contact Sprintax directly using their contact information listed on their website.